webits-labs/webits-labs.github.io/setpassword.md

  ## Testing:
 If previously attempting to perform an action that prompted the input for the admin password, repeat that action again
- 1. When prompted for the password, enter the new password created above
+ 1. When prompted for the password, type the password created above
  2. If successful, prompt will disappear and the next step of your action will begin

 ## Conclusion: